Multi-manager investment

-This theory is founded on the premise that not all investment managers are good in all markets and that not all managers are successful at all times.
+The theory of Multi-manager funds is founded on the premise that not all investment managers are good in all markets and that not all managers are successful at all times.
 Spreading the investment money across different asset classes or markets allows the investor to achieve the necessary diversification, reducing risk without sacrificing the return.
+However, as the main marketers and providers are large investment banks or private banks, sales staff or private client advisors may are subject to conflicts of interest as they are selling an investment product consisting of funds from their employer where bonuses are paid on the basis of underlying fund fee revenue and invested capital into the Multi-manager fund.
+In addition, the Multi-manager fund itself charges also fees.